craposas/wwdc-A3/README.md

 # wwdc-A3
+Failed Pages that were originally meant to be used

 WeaStyle is initially a conceptualised website to assist with styling matters related to the weather.
 Initially, the project included several APIs, including Google Maps for Geolocation-friendly advice and Pinterest API to help users understand the available styles.